doug-m/CollectorAuroraTesting/README.md

 4. Choose 'Add File...' button
 5. Browse to the location of the TPK/VTPK
 6. Click 'Open' to add the file to the Collector Documents directory.
 It should now be accessible in the Basemap gallery in Collector.

-# Steps for sideloading grid-based transformation files using iTunes
-The following steps apply to the current version of iTunes 12.7.5

-Before starting the workflow, ensure you have installed the ArcGIS Coordinate System Data, for Pro or ArcMap.

-You can also download the coordinate systems data from https://developers.arcgis.com/downloads/data.
-Just sign in with your AGOL account.

-1. Connect your iOS device to a PC running iTunes
-2. In iTunes, choose the connected device > Select File Sharing
-3. Choose the Collector app.
-4. Choose 'Add File...' button
-5. Browse to the pedata folder inside the coordinate systems folder
-6. From that 'Add File...' dialog, drag the pedata folder into 'Collector Documents'.
-Nothing happens at this point
-7. Click 'Cancel' on the 'Add File...' dialog box.
-You should now see the pedata folder copying onto the device.

-Please see the following video - https://esri.box.com/s/0vh84fg7lduydrox00ijxlpkg7cffcrd

-The steps above will copy the entire pedata folder onto your device, which is approximately 1.5 gb.

-If you only need/want particular grid files, please follow these steps:
-1. Create a new folder in a different directory called pedata
-2. Create a subfolder for the type of grid files you want, for example a folder called ntv2
-3. Create another subfolder under that for the area you want, for example uk
-4. Then copy the actual grid files from that same uk folder that was installed with the coordinate systems data into that new subfolder.
-Basically all you're doing is creating folders to mirror the same structure as the original, but with only the files you need.
-5. Then follow the steps above through iTunes to add that folder onto the device.